Muhammad Yunus: Political motivations behind the allegations

-From 2012

-On 2 August 2012, Sheikh Hasina's approved a draft of "Grameen Bank Ordinance 2012" to increase government control over the bank.
-Currently, that power resides with the bank's directors—consisting of nine poor women—who were elected by 8.3 million Grameen borrowers.
-Hasina also ordered a fresh investigation into the activities and financial transactions of Yunus in his later years as managing director of Grameen, but people see the move as nothing more than an attempt to destroy his image.
-The prime minister also alleged that Yunus had received his earnings without the necessary permission from the government, including his Nobel Peace Prize earnings and the royalties from his books.

-On 4 October 2013, Bangladesh's cabinet has approved the draft of a new law that will give the country's central bank closer control over Grameen Bank, raising the stakes in a long-running dispute with the pioneering microlender.
-The Grameen Bank Act 2013 was approved at a cabinet meeting chaired by Prime Minister Sheikh Hasina on Thursday.
-It was passed by parliament on 7 November 2013, and replaced the Grameen Bank Ordinance, the law that underpinned the creation of Grameen Bank as a specialised microcredit institution in 1983.
-The government new plan is to break Grameen into 19 pieces.
-The New York Times reports:

-Since then, the government has started an investigation into the bank and is now planning to take over Grameen — a majority of whose shares are owned by its borrowers — and break it up into 19 regional lenders.
+Criticism over government privileges (2024–2025)

+Following his appointment as chief adviser, Yunus faced criticism after several Grameen-affiliated institutions received government approvals and benefits.
+These included approval for Grameen University, tax waivers and a reduction in government shareholding in Grameen Bank, and licenses for manpower export and a digital wallet.
+The dismissal of labor law violation and money laundering cases against him during this period also raised concerns from some quarters regarding transparency and conflicts of interest.

 Personal life

+Yunus identifies as a Muslim and has expressed the importance that salah and Ishq-e-Muhammadi holds to him in his personal life.
+His father, Haji Muhammad Dula Mia Saudagar, completed Hajj three times and was a disciple of two prominent Sufis of Chittagong.
+Yunus continues to actively display a normative orthodox Sunnite theological creed, whilst rejecting superstition.
+He encourages the public to engage in Dua directly to Allah, whom Yunus publicly recognises as the supreme source of assistance and support, and as the master of Divine Decree.
+Yunus has also referred to the Qur'an as the "guide for mankind" and acknowledged the concept of ummah in his public speeches.

 In 1967, while Yunus attended Vanderbilt University, he met Vera Forostenko, a student of Russian literature at Vanderbilt University and daughter of Russian immigrants to Trenton, New Jersey, United States.
 They were married in 1970.
-Yunus's marriage with Vera ended within months of the birth of their baby girl, Monica Yunus, in 1979 in Chittagong, as Vera returned to New Jersey claiming that Bangladesh was not a good place to raise a baby.
-Monica became an operatic soprano based in New York City.
-Yunus later married Afrozi Yunus, who was then a researcher in physics at Manchester University.
+Yunus's marriage with Vera ended within months of the birth of their baby girl, Monica Yunus, in 1977 in Chittagong, as Vera returned to New Jersey claiming that Bangladesh was not a good place to raise a baby.
+Monica Yunus became an operatic soprano based in New York City.
+Yunus later married Afrozi Yunus in 1980, who was then a researcher in physics at Manchester University.
 She was later appointed as a professor of physics at Jahangirnagar University.
 Their daughter Deena Afroz Yunus was born in 1986.

 Yunus's brother Muhammad Ibrahim is a former professor of physics at the University of Dhaka and the founder of The Center for Mass Education in Science (CMES), which brings science education to adolescent girls in villages.
 His other brother Muhammad Jahangir (d.
 2019) was a television presenter and a social activist in Bangladesh.

-Yunus Centre

-The Yunus Centre in Dhaka, Bangladesh, is a think tank for issues related to social business, working in the field of poverty alleviation and sustainability.
-It is 'aimed primarily at promoting and disseminating Professor Yunus' philosophy, with a special focus on social business' and currently chaired by Prof. Muhammad Yunus.
+Awards and recognitions

+Yunus was awarded the 2006 Nobel Peace Prize, along with Grameen Bank, for their efforts to create economic and social development: